The Mixos manual

 The workspace

 Top-left is the Layer stack, where every material, paint and adjustment pass lives.
 Below it, the dock switches between your Mesh (objects and the setup checklist) and the Library of materials, brushes and masks.
-The viewport fills the centre.
 The Properties panel on the right edits whatever is selected.
-The menu bar across the top holds the view controls, import, export and your account; the status bar along the bottom reports mesh and texture stats.
+Across the top runs the menu bar, and along the bottom, the status bar.

 The viewport